Daytryp Health

 How Does Ketamine Treat Addiction?

-In addition, ketamine infusions or injections can help patients struggling with addiction in several ways and for a variety of substances.
+In addition, ketamine therapy for addiction can help patients struggling in several ways and for a variety of substances.
 One of the most exciting is ketamine’s potential to decrease cravings, regardless of the substance.
 “These results suggest that ketamine may facilitate abstinence across multiple substances of abuse (Opioids, Alcohol, Cocaine) and warrants broader investigation in addiction treatment.”
 (Medical University of South Carolina)

 Take a Healing Journey